Ish45883/Housing-Prices-Predictor-/readme.md

-# Housing Prices Predictor
+# Housing Prices Predictor by Ishan

 ## About

-This project uses a machine learning model to predict housing prices based on various features such as house size, number of bedrooms, and location.
+This project uses a machine learning model to predict housing prices based on various features.
 The model is trained on a dataset of housing prices and features, and can be used to make predictions on new, unseen data.

 ## How it Works